syediu/SynTrajGen/README.md

-# SynTrajGen: A Synthetic Trajectory Generator for Non-Cooperative Dynamic Obstacles in UAV Navigation
+# SynTraG: A Synthetic Trajectory Generator for Non-Cooperative Dynamic Obstacles in UAV Navigation

-**Paper:** SynTrajGen: A Synthetic Trajectory Generator for Non-Cooperative Dynamic Obstacles in UAV Navigation
+**Paper:** SynTraG: A Synthetic Trajectory Generator for Non-Cooperative Dynamic Obstacles in UAV Navigation
 **Conference:** "Submitted to the 2025 Latin American Congress on Automation and Robotics"
 **Authors:** Syed Izzat Ullah, José Baca